Object model framework February 22, 2010 / Updated: January 05, 2023

 You can now use all methodes of the classes with their object.
 One speciality: For all objects that contain objects of child classes of the main PeristentObject class you can use $object->get("); to get the value of any database field entry for this item.
 This is, however, discouraged since it does bypass any method algorithm that the object applies to the field.

-Read more: Available class methods
+Read more: Available core classes

 Now the object model alsp provides functionality to change this value.
 So for the current image object you could change the image's title like this: